bitovi/github-actions-deploy-static-site-to-aws/README.md

 ```

 ## Contributing

 We would love for you to contribute to [bitovi/github-actions-deploy-static-site-to-aws](https://github.com/bitovi/github-actions-deploy-static-site-to-aws).
 Would you like to see additional features?
 [Create an issue](https://github.com/bitovi/github-actions-deploy-static-site-to-aws/issues/new) or a [Pull Requests](https://github.com/bitovi/github-actions-deploy-static-site-to-aws/pulls).
 We love discussing solutions!

 ## License

 The scripts and documentation in this project are released under the [MIT License](https://github.com/bitovi/github-actions-deploy-static-site-to-aws/blob/main/LICENSE).

 # Provided by Bitovi

 [Bitovi](https://www.bitovi.com/) is a proud supporter of Open Source software.

-# We want to hear from you.
+# We want to hear from you

 Come chat with us about open source in our Bitovi community [Discord](https://discord.gg/zAHn4JBVcX)!